marianielias/addressbook-plugin/README.md

 ## Contents of this plugin

 * A simple contact manager on the back-end using the **Address Finder FormWidget** from **Fencus Google Maps Widgets Plugin** to find and format the address of each contact.
-* A simple Address Book component to show your contacts on the front-end.
+* A simple address book component to show your contacts on the front-end.
-* A simple Person component to show the details of a given contact.
+* A simple person component to show the details of a given contact.